sodaru/mui-extended/docs/theme-mode-switch.md

 ## Features

 - Saves the user preference in LocalStorage
+- Default Mode is `light` until the preferense is read from `localStorage`
-- initial preference is loaded from [System preference](https://mui.com/material-ui/customization/dark-mode/#system-preference)
+- if localStorage is `null`, preference is loaded from [System preference](https://mui.com/material-ui/customization/dark-mode/#system-preference)